yiphei/yif-AI/transformer_dropout/README.md

 # Learned Dropout [WIP readme]
+> NB: LaTeX is optimized for Github's Markdown.

 A new architecture that uses a novel dropout module to achieve adaptive MOE.

 ## Motivations